KohlGoldsmith/KG_GLP-1_Interactions_Predictor/README.md

 Once this is completed, analysis and training operations can begin.

-### Using Processed Data Running Models, and Model Results
+### Using Processed Data Running Models using Processed Data, and Model Results
 Once data has successfully been pre-processed into a faers_with_embeddings_ready.csv file by running main.py, run the model_test.py in the testing directory to perform the training and vizualisation code on the pre-processed data.